Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Main Results

-In this paper, we consider the problem of recovering the sparse support of $\mathbf{x}$ from the measurements\footnote{More generally, we also allow the signal to be sparse in any linear transform domain.
-If the signal is sparse in the transform domain, one can pre-multiply the matrix $\mathbf{B}$ on right by the appropriate inverse transform.} obtained in \eqref{formulation_noisy}.
-In particular, we are interested in support recovery for the noiseless and noisy settings.
-Our design is characterized by the triplet $(M, T, \Pf)$, where $M$ is the measurement cost, $T$ is the computational complexity in terms of complex additions and multiplications, and $\Pf$ is the failure probability defined in \eqref{def_Pe}.
+In this section, we summarize the main results in this paper.
+We consider the problem of recovering the sparse\footnote{More generally, we also allow the signal to be sparse in any linear transform domain.
+If the signal is sparse in the transform domain, one can pre-multiply the measurement matrix $\mathbf{A}$ on right by the appropriate inverse transform.} signal $\mathbf{x}$ from the measurements obtained in \eqref{formulation_koisy}.
+In particular, we are interested in support recovery for both the noiseless and noisy settings.
+Our design is characterized by the triplet $(M, T, \Pf)$, where $M$ is the measurement cost, $T$ is the computational complexity in terms of arithmetic operations, and $\Pf$ is the failure probability defined in \eqref{def_Pe}.